How to apply

 Improve your academic and English language ability

 If you don't have the correct grades or qualifications to meet our entry requirements, we can help you improve them.

 Degree preparation courses at the International College

 If you complete your pathway course at the International College at the required level, you are guaranteed entry to a degree at the University of Brighton.
 Available degree subject areas include accounting and finance, art and design, business management, international hospitality management, law with business, international event management, and many more.

 Find out more about the pathway courses on offer at the University of Brighton International College.

-English language preparation courses at our Language Institute
+English language preparation courses at our Language Centre

-The University of Brighton Language Institute provides a comprehensive range of academic English language preparation courses for students who need to improve their English before starting a UK university degree.
+The University of Brighton Centre for Academic English Language Development provides a comprehensive range of academic English language preparation courses for students who need to improve their English before starting a UK university degree.

 Successful completion of one of our English courses guarantees your progression to a degree course at the University of Brighton.

 Find out more about our academic English language preparation courses.